openvinotoolkit/openvino/inference-engine/README.md

 The Inference Engine can infer models in different formats with various input and output formats.

-The open-source version of Inference Engine includes the following plugins:
+The open source version of Inference Engine includes the following plugins:

 | PLUGIN               | DEVICE TYPES |
 | ---------------------| -------------|